Dar1ux/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 * Boolean Logic Assignment - Simple console application to collect input from a user, perform boolean operations on information received and print final result to the screen.
 * Branching Assignment - Console-based application for getting a shipping quote for a package.
 * Console App Assignment - Console-based application for guessing a number and a letter using while, do/while loops and a switch statement.
+* String Assignment - Console-based application manipulating and concatenating strings.
+Using StringBuilder to create a paragraph.